Mbed-TLS/mbedtls/README.md

 You can now make the desired change:

     CC=your_cc cmake .
-    make
+    cmake --build .

-Regarding variables, also note that if you set CFLAGS when invoking cmake, your value of CFLAGS doesn't override the content provided by cmake (depending on the build mode as seen above), it's merely prepended to it.
+Regarding variables, also note that if you set CFLAGS when invoking cmake, your value of CFLAGS doesn't override the content provided by CMake (depending on the build mode as seen above), it's merely prepended to it.

 #### Consuming Mbed TLS